Madniatik/bithoven-docs/CORE/Extension-Manager/guides/DEVELOPMENT-WORKFLOW.md

 - Repository added to `composer.json`
 - Extension registered in configs
 - Migrations executed (if selected)
+- **Core seeders executed automatically** (from `extension.json` → `seeders.core`) ✨
 - Extension enabled (if selected)

+> **Note (Nov 2025):** A bug existed where core seeders were NOT executed during UI local installation.
+This was fixed in CPANEL v1.7.0+.
+If you're on an older version, core data (permissions, configuration) won't be installed automatically and you'll need to run seeders manually.

 ### 4.2 Enable Development Mode